Francesco Iachello: Interacting boson model

-Iachello is famous for the application of algebraic methods (Lie algebras) to the investigation of the spectra of atomic nuclei and molecules.
 In 1974 with Akito Arima he introduced the "Interacting Boson Model" into nuclear physics.
-This important model describes collective nuclear states with the help of the unitary group U(6).
+This model describes collective nuclear states with the help of the unitary group U(6).
 The underlying concept is to derive a model with pairs of neutrons and protons instead of unpaired nucleons.
-The pairs are treated as bosons with different quantum spin (s- and d- bosons, as named according to spin 0 and 2).
-In an extension of the model, the analogous effect with unpaired fermions has a description using supersymmetrical algebras.
+The pairs are treated as bosons with different quantum spin (s- and d-bosons, as named according to spin 0 and 2).